rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 Note that a vertex `(v in V)` may exist such that neither `vPx` nor `xPv` is true for any other vertex `(x in V)`.
 That is, a graph may contain vertices that are no endpoint to any edge `(e in E)`.
-These kind of vertices are said to be **isolated/disconnected**.
+These kind of vertices are said to be **isolated** or **disconnected**.

 <!-- ======================================================================= -->
 ## subgraph

-A (simple) **subgraph** `S := (T,U)` is a graph formed from another graph `G := (V,E)` by removing some of its vertices and/or edges.
+A (simple) **subgraph** `S := (T,U)` is a graph formed from another graph `G := (V,E)` by removing some of the vertices and/or edges in `G`.

 * `(T subset-of V)` and `(U subset-of E)`
 * `(S sub-graph-of G) <-> (G super-graph-of S)`

-Note that, if vertex `(v in V)` is removed from a super-graph, then all edges `(e in V)` that have `v` as an endpoint, must be removed as well.
-That is because the resulting sub-graph still needs to satisfy the definition of a graph.
-Hence, edges may be removed without further consequence, but the removal of a vertex may also trigger the removal of edges.
+Note that, if vertex `(v in V)` is removed from a super-graph, then all edges `(e in V)` that have `v` as an endpoint, must also be removed.
+That is because in the resulting sub-graph the endpoints of its edges must still be vertices in its vertex set.
+That is, `S` still needs to satisfy the definition of a graph.
+Hence, edges may be removed without further consequence, but the removal of a vertex may also trigger the (implicit) removal of edges.

 * `T` must include all endpoints of all the edges in `U`
-* i.e. `(E(e) subset-of T)` is true for all edges `(e in U)`
+* i.e. `(E(e) subset-of T)` is true for any edge `(e in U)`
 * i.e. no edge in `U` leads in-to, or out-of `S`

 Note that the semantics of a subgraph is, by that definition, identical to the semantics of its super-graph.
 The same therefore also applies to an empty subgraph formed from another graph by removing all of its vertices and edges.
-And because the empty graph can be formed from any non-empty graph, the semantics of the empty graph needs to be understood to be correspond with the semantics of any non-empty graph.
+And because the empty graph can be formed from any non-empty graph, the semantics of the empty graph needs to be understood to correspond with the semantics of any non-empty graph.

 * `(S subgraph-of G) -> (sem(S) == sem(G))`